Clifford Curzon: Soloist

 After the war Curzon began to limit his appearances in the concert hall and recording studios, devoting himself to extensive periods of private study.
 Throughout his career he maintained a rigorous regime of practice, playing for several hours every day.

-Together with Joseph Szigeti, William Primrose and Pierre Fournier Curzon formed the Edinburgh Festival Piano Quartet in 1952.
+Together with Joseph Szigeti, William Primrose and Pierre Fournier, Curzon formed the Edinburgh Festival Piano Quartet in 1952.
 In The Manchester Guardian, Neville Cardus wrote, "They do not quite make an easeful ensemble.
 The ear is constantly attracted by individual touches of fine musical art, but we receive a sense that each master is playing with his eye on the other, so as not to overstep the bounds of modesty."
-As a soloist Curzon made American tours in the years between 1948 and 1970, played at European music festivals and toured the continent with the BBC Symphony Orchestra and Sir Malcolm Sargent in 1954.
+As a soloist Curzon made American tours between 1948 and 1970, played at European music festivals and toured the continent with the BBC Symphony Orchestra and Sir Malcolm Sargent in 1954.

-From the post-war years onwards, Curzon increasingly concentrated on less virtuoso repertoire than hitherto.
+From the post-war years onwards, Curzon increasingly concentrated on less virtuoso repertoire.
 He became celebrated for his performances of Mozart, Beethoven, Schubert and Brahms.
 Max Loppert, his biographer in Grove Dictionary of Music and Musicians, wrote that in the works of these Austro-German classical masters "he was unequalled for sensitivity and directness of manner, beauty of tone and an inner stillness.
 In such works as Mozart's Concerto in B♭ K595, his unique combination of nervous energy and Olympian calm earned him a reputation as a supreme Mozartian."
 Another biographer of Curzon, William Mann, wrote: